sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ## A History of the Blackthorne Family

-We have walked in the darkness among Woodhaven for years now.
+We of the Blackthorne clan have walked in the darkness among Woodhaven for years now.
 However, our name has been lost to history through reasons that are hard to explain.
 We are not the lawless savage monster hunters people portray us as.
-We employ barbaric and cruel tactics, sure, but when you hunt creatures of the night and they show no mercy, so why should we when we hunt them?
+While we employ barbaric and cruel tactics, when you hunt creatures of the night they show no mercy, so we shall not when we hunt them.

 We are banned from residing within city walls due to the violent nature of our profession.
 We live happily in wagon caravans and underground keeps for safety and mobility.
 You can approach our camps freely if you are free of evil taint or intention; our families magics repel creatures of the night at the edge of them.
 If you see blue flames burning a creature in the woods, know that they are evil and not welcome.
 The locals take solace knowing we lurk in the dark, as well as the creatures.
 You won’t see us walking openly in the city streets besides getting supplies, unless we are tracking a creature or someone we expect to hurt innocents.